Where to Buy

 GBM Assessment (Score: 8/10)

-Gabriel García Márquez, who received the Nobel Prize in Literature in 1982, crafted in Love in the Time of Cholera a luminous companion to One Hundred Years of Solitude, tracing an unrequited love that endures across more than fifty years.
+Crafted in Love in the Time of Cholera a bright companion to One Hundred Years of Solitude, tracing an unrequited love that endures across more than fifty years.
 The novel celebrates the persistence of romantic passion through aging, loss, and the relentless passage of time with warmth, humor, and lyrical grace.
 It stands as one of the great love stories in world literature, demonstrating that desire and devotion need not diminish with the decades.

 US & Hungary, 1985